coderolls/coderolls-blog/_posts/collections/arraylist/2021-12-04-iterating-the-arraylist-in-java.md

 2. Iterating the ArrayList using Enhanced For Loop i.e. For-each loop
 3. Iterating the ArrayList using while loop
 4. Iterating the ArrayList using Iterator
-5. Iterating the ArrayList using Lambda Expressions
+5. Iterating the ArrayList using Java 8 forEach() Method

 So let's see all the options one by one.